pelotom/fibers-jest-memory-leak/README.md

 This illustrates a memory leak that occurs when using `jest` with `sqlite3`.
-After downloading, run `npm install && npm test` to see the error:
+After cloning, run `npm install && npm test` to see the error:

 ```
  FAIL  ./leak.test.js